Conducting research for a project?

 Discovering your ancestry?

-We hope to be of service to you as genealogy and history are an exciting endeavor!
+We hope to be of service to you because genealogy and history are exciting!

 We also have some index records for local newspapers, birth, marriage, and death records.
 Boone County began recording births and deaths in 1880 and marriages in 1850.
 Iowa passed a mandatory vital records registration law in July 1921.
-Prior to that time less than 50% of the vital events were registered.
-Boone County was no exception.
-The Boone County Courthouse recorder’s office is willing to make unofficial copies (birth, marriage, death, probate) of their records for $5 a piece.
+Prior to that time less than 50% of the vital events were registered and Boone County was no exception.
+The Boone County Recorder’s office is willing to make unofficial copies (birth, marriage, death, probate) of their records for a nominal cost.

 Available State Resources

-The state also has copies of vital records.
+The state of Iowa also has copies of vital records.
 For current state fees and processes, researchers are advised to call 515-281-5871 for a recorded message with this information.

 Iowa Department of Health